 - 3. The FK5 to Hipparcos transformation is modeled as a pure rotation and spin; zonal errors in the FK5 catalog are not taken into account. - 4.
-The position returned by this function is in the Hipparcos reference system but at date date1+date2. - 5.
-See also iauFk52h, iauH2fk5, iauHfk5z.
+The position returned by this routine is in the Hipparcos reference system but at date DATE1+DATE2. - 5.
+See also iau_FK52H, iau_H2FK5, iau_HFK5Z.